Thanks For The Gerbera Daisy Seeds!

 .

-The premise for creating this seascape or any other seascape that I create, is not to re-create reality, it is to convey a feeling.
+The premise for creating this seascape painting or other seascapes paintings that I create, is not to re-create reality, it is to convey a feeling.
 When I spend time at the beach I’m not there to paint.
 I am there because I love to be there.
 To be in the waves and take in the sites, sounds, the feeling of the sand, and even the taste of the salty air.
 When I come back from the beach I feel younger.
 With the love for the thing that remains with me the most I have burning desire to openly paint this feeling.

 I’ll work in stages.
 First building texture with paste and white paint.
 Pouring paint onto the canvas and flinging paint with my brush.
 Once dry, I’ll add colors, pouring on more paint and adding details by guiding globs of paint on top of dried paint with the back of my brush.